-- Zero Waste Stations – Waste disposed of in Grant Park was deposited at one of the many Zero Waste Stations located throughout the Gear Check and Post-Race Party areas.
-Green Team volunteers sorted the refuse to help increase the amount of waste diverted from the landfill.
+- Zero Waste Stations – Waste disposed of in Grant Park will be deposited at one of the many Zero Waste Stations located throughout the Gear Check and Post-Race Party areas.
+Green Team volunteers will sort the refuse to help increase the amount of waste diverted from the landfill.

-- No styrofoam – Styrofoam products are not allowed at the Bank of America Shamrock Shuffle 8K.
+- No styrofoam – Styrofoam products are not allowed at the Bank of America Shamrock Shuffle.

-- Food donation – Skids of bananas, chips, assorted food, and water will be donated to the Greater Chicago Food Depository post-race.
+- Food donation – Pallets of assorted food and water will be donated to the Greater Chicago Food Depository post-race.

-- Race day recycling – Cardboard, plastic jugs, beer cups and water bottles will be collected by the event and recycled by Republic Services and the Chicago Park District.
-We are targeting a 60% diversion rate.
+- Race day recycling – Cardboard, plastic jugs, empty beer cans and water bottles will be collected by the event and recycled by Republic Services.
+We are targeting a minimum 60% diversion rate.

-- Public transportation – Participants, spectators, and volunteers are highly encouraged to use public transportation race weekend, such as CTA, Metra and Divvy.
-Grant Park, the location of the Bank of America Shamrock Shuffle 8K start and finish lines and Post-Race Party, is located in the heart of downtown Chicago, a central hub public transportation.
+- Public transportation – Participants, spectators, and volunteers are highly encouraged to use public transportation race weekend, such as CTA and Metra.
+Grant Park, the location of the Bank of America Shamrock Shuffle start and finish lines and Post-Race Party, is located in the heart of downtown Chicago, a central hub public transportation.

 Beyond race weekend

-- Community effort – Event production, from distributing packets, beer and bananas, to marshaling the course, require thousands of volunteers.
+- Community effort – Event production, from distributing race bibs , to marshaling the course, requires thousands of volunteers.
 The event could not happen without community support and volunteers.

-- 100% Paperless online registration – All Shamrock Shuffle participants and over 3,000 volunteers will register online, eliminating the use of paper registration forms.
+- 100% Paperless online registration – All Bank of America Shamrock Shuffle participants and over 3,000 volunteers will register online, eliminating the use of paper registration forms.